samply/share-broker-rest/README.md

-# Sample Samply Project
+# Sample Locator Rest Project

-This is just a general project.
-Please update this text to your needs.
+This is the REST Interface for the Sample Locator Project

 Use maven to build the jar: